 Summary: How long to build a website?

 A typical website will take 14 weeks at a minimum from start to launch.
-This includes 2 weeks discovery, 3 weeks design, 3 weeks design revisions, 3 weeks initial development, and 3 weeks of modifications.
+This includes 3 weeks discovery, 6 weeks design, 3 weeks initial development, and 2 weeks of modifications.
 It could take much longer if you wait until the end to start writing content.

 We will provide a list of dates we will have deliverables ready for review, and the date by which we’ll need your feedback to stay on schedule.
 Add these to your calendar so you’re ready.
 If there will be any conflicts (ex: you’re gone on vacation), let us know as soon as possible so we can adjust the schedule accordingly.

-The time estimate above doesn’t include the time you spend selecting your designer/developer team, nor the potential delayed start due to their availability.
-You should be actively researching and hiring service providers 4-6 months before your desired launch date.
+The time estimate above doesn’t include the time you spend selecting your WordPress developer, nor the potential delayed start due to their availability.
+You should be actively researching and hiring your designer and developer team 4-6 months before your desired launch date.